-Without projects and management actions implemented to achieve groundwater sustainability (baseline), it is projected from Water Year 2016 to Water Year 2069 that the Basin will experience only a very small loss of groundwater in storage of 4,864 acre-feet cumulatively over the fifty-four-year period.
-Projections take into account both climate change and sea level rise.
-Climate change results in an average decrease in projected Basin inflows of around 700 acre-feet per year from current inflows.
-Projected groundwater pumping in the baseline groundwater budget is almost the same as recent pumping.
-As a result of the projected recharge and pumping conditions, outflow to the ocean remains virtually the same as current outflows which will do little to improve current seawater intrusion.
+Without additional projects and management actions implemented to achieve groundwater sustainability (Baseline scenario), it is projected that the Basin will experience a small loss of 70 acre-feet per year in groundwater storage.
+Modeled climate change results in a projected average decrease in Baseline groundwater inflows of around 200 acre-feet per year from current inflows.
+Projected groundwater pumping in the Baseline groundwater budget is expected to be similar to recent pumping.
+As a result of the projected recharge and pumping conditions, outflow to the ocean remains virtually the same as experienced currently, which will do little to prevent future advancement of seawater intrusion.

-With projects and management actions implemented to achieve groundwater sustainability, projected average net pumping from Water Year 2016 - 2069 is reduced by 1,700 acre-feet per year because groundwater demand is offset by supplemental water injected into the Basin.
-This results in an average outflow increase of 850 acre-feet per year to the ocean that will ensure seawater intrusion does not move onshore farther than it is currently, and will even push it back.
+With GSP Implementation of projects and management actions to achieve groundwater sustainability, projected average net pumping is reduced by 1,740 acre-feet per year because groundwater demand is offset by supplemental water injected into the Basin.
+This results in increase of outflows to the ocean that ensures seawater intrusion does not move onshore farther than it is currently, and may potentially even push it back.